 The Town acquired 75 Farquhar Rd. for back taxes, and the Conservation Commission requested it be preserved as open space.
 The Grand Trunk Trail is proposed to travel through this parcel with the approval of the Conservation Comm.
 In completing deed research, it was determined that when the Corps of Engineers initially acquired a flowage easement on this property, building footprints existed and #77 Farquhar Rd. was allowed undefined access to three building footprints (Barn, Woodshed, and Chicken coop).
 With the town tax taking, this access was never delineated until, with the engineering for the GTT, a need to travel over the "chicken coop" building footprint was preferred due to wetland setback and environmental concerns.
-The Latille family has agreed to this delineation of building footprint access to the "barn" and "Woodshed" and has agreed to give up any access on this parcel to that area immediate to the "Barn" and "wood shed."
+The Latille family has agreed to this delineation of building footprint access to the "barn" and "Woodshed" and has agreed to give up any access to the "Chicken coop" allowing for construction of the trail, and going forward limiting their access on this parcel to that area immediate to the "Barn" and "wood shed."